 The Average Height and Weight of Olympic-Level Gymnasts

 When you watch Olympic gymnasts compete, it’s easy to be amazed by their flips, twists, and perfect landings.
-But what you might not notice right away is how their body type helps them do all of that.
-In gymnastics, things like height and weight can make a big difference in how athletes perform.
-Whether it’s the power needed for vault or the graceful movements in rhythmic routines, each gymnast’s build plays a part.
+But what you might not notice right away is how their body type helps them achieve all of that.

 Artistic Gymnastics (Female): Average Height and Weight